EnterpriseDB/barman/doc/manual/24-wal_archiving.en.md

 the value returned by the `barman show-server pg` command above.

 Restart the PostgreSQL server.

-In order to test that continuous archiving is on and properly working, you need to check both the PostgreSQL server and the backup server.
-In particular, you need to check that WAL files are correctly collected in the destination directory.

 In some cases, you might want to add stricter checks to the `archive_command` process.
 For example, some users have suggested the following one: